-If you, or a member of your family, have experienced a traumatic head or brain injury, or if a brain injury is sustained following medical or surgical procedures, you should consult one of our specialist Brain Injury Solicitors at the earliest possibility.
+If you, or a member of your family, have experienced a traumatic head or brain injury, or if a brain injury is sustained following medical or surgical procedures, you should consult one of our Brain Injury Solicitors at the earliest possibility.

 Our Brain Injury Solicitors are specialists in this area.
-They are qualified legal professionals who are able to offer considered and effective advice on Compensation claim settlements for Brain Injury to you at this difficult time.
+They are qualified legal professionals who are able to offer considered and effective advice on compensation claim settlements for brain injury to you at this difficult time.

-You may not feel able to make a legal claim or even to contemplate seeking professional guidance in the early phase of this most challenging of times, but if the accident was not your fault, or injury was sustained due to someone else’s negligence, it is your legal right to make a Brain Injury Claim for compensation to help you rebuild your life.
+You may not feel able to make a legal claim or even to contemplate seeking professional guidance in the early phase of this most challenging of times, but if the accident was not your fault, or injury was sustained due to someone else’s negligence, it is your legal right to make a Brain Injury Compensation Claim to help you rebuild your life.

 This most serious of injuries bears the possibility of life-changing implications for the victim and is likely to have a significant impact on family members and loved ones.
 It is, therefore, crucial to seek advice from a law firm with in-depth experience of managing brain injury claims.

-Adept at dealing with compensation claims arising from serious injuries to the head and brain, Lanyon Bowdler's Brain Injury Solicitors are widely recognised across Mid and North Wales, Shropshire, Herefordshire, and the Midlands as a leading team of Brain Injury Solicitors.
-We have longstanding relationships in place with a variety of stakeholders and organisations who can help in the immediate aftermath of a brain injury.
+Adept at dealing with compensation claims arising from serious injuries to the head and brain, Lanyon Bowdler are widely recognised across Mid and North Wales, Shropshire, Herefordshire, and the Midlands as a leading team of specialist Brain Injury Solicitors.
+We have long standing relationships in place with a variety of stakeholders and organisations who can help in the immediate aftermath of a brain injury.

 Receiving immediate expert legal advice has many advantages.
 Taking early advice from our Brain Injury Solicitors means provision can be made to call on additional medical expertise, second opinion, and supplementary healthcare services, all without placing additional pressure on the injured person or relatives and loved ones.

 We act urgently to deal with the most pressing needs for healthcare support.
-Immediate wellbeing for the injured party is, of course, the most crucial priority, but a Brain Injury Solicitor will also best advise you or family members on the long-term options surrounding rehabilitation, ongoing care plans, and financial compensation.
+Immediate well being for the injured party is, of course, the most crucial priority, but a Brain Injury Lawyer will also best advise you or family members on the long-term options surrounding rehabilitation, ongoing care plans, and financial compensation.